 Shipping a Used or Salvage U.S. Car to Togo

 Togo is one of the smaller African nations.
 As such, you may have to be flexible when it comes to choosing a port from which to ship your car from the United States.
 Once you’ve located a port, though, you will then need to choose your shipping method.

 In essence, there are two major options when it comes to shipping used cars to Togo from the United States.
 The first is container shipping, which offers the greatest degree of protection for your used vehicle (or vehicles), but which is also rather expensive.
-The second is known as RORO shipping, which is significantly cheaper, but which does carry some (albeit minuscule) risk.
+The second is RORO shipping.

 If you are not already familiar with RORO shipping, let us explain.
-By this method, your used vehicle will be rolled onto the ship at your chosen port of departure and then rolled off once it arrives in Togo – thus the RORO acronym.
-Because there is much less labor involved in doing this, shipping companies are able to pass on a massive amount of savings to you.
+Your used vehicle is rolled onto the ship at your chosen port of departure and rolled off once it arrives in Togo.
+Thus the RORO acronym.
+There is less labor involved in doing this.
+Shipping companies can pass on a massive amount of savings to you.

 As mentioned though, there is a small risk.
-Because your vehicle will not be protected from the elements by a container, damage could occur in transit.
+The vehicle is not protected from the elements by a container.
+The damage may occur in transit.
 In addition, you will also be entrusting the ship’s crew to handle your vehicle with care when they are rolling it on and off the ship.
 Still, instances of damage occurring because of either of these factors are few and far between, making RORO shipping an attractive method for most individuals importing used U.S. vehicles into Togo.

 Important Note: If you are importing a used vehicle into Togo along with other personal belongings, then the vehicle must be shipped separately from other personal belongings.